Incyte: Pharmaceuticals

 As of 2014, the company was developing baricitinib, an oral JAK1 and JAK2 inhibitor drug for rheumatoid arthritis in partnership with Eli Lilly.
 It gained EU approval in February 2017.
 In April 2017, the US FDA issued a rejection, citing concerns about dosing and safety.
 In May 2018, baricitinib was approved in the United States for the treatment of rheumatoid arthritis under the brand name Olumiant.

 As of 2016 epacadostat, an indoleamine 2,3-dioxygenase (IDO1) inhibitor, was in development for various cancers and was in combination trials with Merck's pembrolizumab (Keytruda) and Bristol Myers Squibb's nivolumab (Opdivo).

+Acquisition history

+Incyte has made a total of 3 acquisitions.